 If you’ve been convicted of a DUI, chances are it’s a good idea to take a drunk driving education course.
 But that’s not all you need to consider.
 We asked attorney Jared Staver to share his advice for those convicted of a DUI.

 In addition to taking DUI education courses, you should also consider taking a defensive driving course.
 Elective defensive driving courses typically result in an insurance discount between 5% and 15%, which can help if your insurance rate has skyrocketed after receiving a DUI conviction.
-Defensive driving course discounts are typically offered for three years, after which you’ll need to take the course again.
+Defensive driving course discounts are typically offered for three years, after which you’ll need to retake the course.

 Staver also advises investigating whether your state allows for expungements or criminal records sealing for first-time DUIs.
 “Since a DUI is a criminal offense in the majority of states, a conviction will put a mark on your permanent criminal record,” says Staver.
 “This could impact your employment (current and future), ability to rent an apartment or other property, jeopardize any professional licensures you may have or wish to acquire, or negatively impact educational opportunities.”